V0idMatr1x/SimpleFetch/README.md

 Open the nano text editor in your terminal and type: sudo nano ~/.zshrc

-Add this line below to the buttom of the file under # Aliases or MyAliases, etc.
+Add this line below to the bottom of the file under # Aliases or MyAliases, etc.

 - alias sf="python3 simple_fetch.py"